ratwolfzero/hopalong_python/README.md

 - Basic: Calculation and representation of the Hopalong attractor as a 2D density map with integrated color bar
 - Basic 2D/3D: 2D representation like Basic or visualization in 3D with density as Z-axis.
+The visualization mode can be selected at runtime.

 - Extended: Includes all features of the Basic version, excluding the color bar, plus additional statistics and visualization of the pixel hit counts distribution.